 Booking in advance for tours is essential, please email Clare Lawlor for more information or download our booking form here.

 Enhance your pupils' learning with a trip to the theatre.

 We work with the best in local and national theatre companies to provide your pupils with the opportunity to experience world-class theatre.
 Talk to us about exciting opportunities to meet the actors or go behind the scenes of the shows.

-Our exclusive school ticket offer provides great value, with an £8 special reduced rate for tickets and for every 10 tickets booked, you’ll get an 11th ticket free.
+Our exclusive school ticket offer provides great value, starting at just £8 per ticket and for every 10 tickets booked, you’ll get an 11th ticket free.

 Bouncers, by John Godber was one of our most popular shows ever last season.
 In fact, you loved it so much that the four singing, dancing, philosophising big lads are back in town.

 One night in a Belfast disco in the 1980s; with all the familiar characters: the boys, the girls, the cheesy DJ and of course, the men in black.
 Powered by an amazing soundtrack featuring all the hits of the era, you’ll hear from Lucky Eric, Judd, Les and Ralph as they share their stories in this outrageous and often poignant disco parody.

 So, stick your name on the guestlist and come on in to enjoy what The Stage called ‘a "slick, atmospheric production that brings contemporary resonance to John Godber’s gritty, sardonic play" (★ ★ ★ ★)

 Available to book now, speak to our Box Office team on 028 9023 5053 for more information.

 Enjoy a Christmas outing with a difference this year and book tickets for our festive show.
 This year, your pupils will love A Christmas Carol, live on the MAC stage from 27 November.